An asthma attack may be minor, but it can become dangerous very quickly.

 While asthma attacks can be very serious, treating symptoms quickly at home can help prevent them from escalating.
 There are several home treatments that can be effective in an emergency.

 The caffeine in black or green tea and coffee can help treat asthma.
 It works similarly to popular asthma medication theophylline, which opens up the airways.
-Caffeine has the ability to improve breathing function in people with asthma for up to four hours.
+Caffeine has the ability to improve breathing function in people with asthma for .
 So black tea and coffee can help with an asthma attack in an emergency when you’re without your inhaler.

 The coffee or tea should be warm for faster relief.